- Commuter Services Home

 The Washington State Ferry system issues High-Occupancy-Vehicle (HOV) permits for preferential loading onto the ferries to vanpools.
 You can register your vanpool by filling out the online Registration Formand submitting payment by credit card to the Washington State Ferry system.
 For all the rules and regulations of the Washington State Ferries Rideshare program, see Rideshare Program Brochure.

 Need to find a new vanpool partner?
-Print out a Riders Wanted sign, fill in your vanpool’s origin, destination and contact information then display the sign in your vanpool window for an easy way to advertise you’re looking for new rideshare partners.
+Print out a Riders Wanted sign, fill in your vanpool’s origin, destination and contact information then display the sign anywhere you want to advertise for vanpool partners.
+In your break room, locker room, a window in your vehicle or where ever you think possible vanpool partners would be.
+It’s an easy way to advertise that you’re looking for new vanpool participants.

 If you have questions about the UW vanpool program, please email or call the Campus Rideshare Coordinator at email@example.com or (206) 616-7517.